-- 1. Attach the Blue/Green/Red/Brown wire to the positive terminal. - 2.
-Attach the White/Yellow/Black wire to the negative terminal.
+1. Attach the Black & White wire to the positive terminal.
+Wires are dictated with a red maker on the wires.

+2. Attach the Green wire to the negative terminal.
+Wire is marker with a black marker on the wires.

 Other Electrical Preparations